El Cuartelejo

 Added to the National Register of Historic Places October 15, 1966.
 NRIS 66000351.

+El Cuartelejo is a region in eastern Colorado and western Kansas where Plains Apache lived with Pueblo people.
+The region was settled by Plains Apache, but after the 1680 Pueblo Revolt, Pueblo people, possibly Picuris, fled New Mexico north into Kansas by 1696, where they built a seven-room stone pueblo.
 Some people fled to the Arkansas River area of present-day Kiowa County, Colorado.
-Juan de Ulibarrà came to the Arkansas River area of Colorado in 1706 to capture and return Pueblo Native Americans who fled Nuevo Mexico in 1680.
+Juan de Ulibarrí came to the Arkansas River area of Colorado in 1706 to capture and return Pueblo Native Americans who fled Nuevo Mexico in 1680.

-In Kansas, an archeological district is the site of a Plains Apache and Puebloan village.
-It is the northernmost Native American pueblo and the only known pueblo in Kansas.
+In Kansas, an archeological district is the site of a Plains Apache and Pueblo village.
+It is the northernmost pueblo and the only known one in Kansas.
 Located in Lake Scott State Park, the remains of the stone and adobe pueblo are situated 13 miles north of Scott City, Kansas, in Ladder Creek Canyon.
-It is also known as The Scott County Pueblo.

-In 1964, El Cuartelejo Archaeologist District (14SC1) was designated a National Historic Landmark.
-Of the 26 archaeological sites, most are from Apache of the Dismal River culture of prehistoric, proto-historic and early historic periods from about 1450 until the mid-1700s.
-This group of Apache are called the Cuartelejo band.
+On July 19, 1964, El Cuartelejo Archaeologist District (14SC1) was designated a National Historic Landmark.
+Of the 26 archaeological sites, most are from Apache of the Dismal River culture of precontact and post-contact periods from about 1450 until the mid-18th century.
+This group of Apache is called the Cuartelejo band.

 (read more...)